wpendl99/.github/profile/html/media/media.md

 ### Scalable Vector Graphics (SVG)

-SVG is an extremely powerful and widely support way to render graphics inline in your HTML.
+SVG is an extremely powerful and widely supported way to render graphics inline in your HTML.
 An example SVG graphic that draws a black border and a red circle looks like this:

 ```html
 <svg